hapijs/joi/API.md

 #### `object.oxor(...peers)`

-Defines an exclusive relationship between a set of keys where only one is allowed but non are required where:
+Defines an exclusive relationship between a set of keys where only one is allowed but none are required where:
 - `peers` - the exclusive key names that must not appear together but where none are required.

 ```js